berberman/arch-hs/README.md

 ## Installation

-`arch-hs` has not been released currently, thus `stack` is required to build from source.
+`arch-hs` has not been released currently, thus `stack` or `cabal` is required to build from source.
+`arch-hs` only supports the latest GHC version.

 ### Install from AUR